ajaygunalan/AjVault/AjVault/Jobs.md

 -   Analytical mindset and eager to learn
 -   You can work independently while being a team player with good reporting skills
 -   English Language proficiency (written & verbal)

+##### 12. Application Engineers by ApexAi

+You will develop, deploy, and support software and provide support to local, domestic, and international customers while cooperating closely with our internal development team to create a quality product.
+In addition, you will have various opportunities to contribute features to the core products.
+You will gain deep technical knowledge about Apex.OS and Apex.Middleware.
+If you love to code in C++ and enjoy working with others, this is the perfect role for you!

+This role is located in our Berlin, Munich, or Stuttgart offices.
+It can also be filled remotely within Germany.
+The candidate can also be located in Gothenburg, Sweden.
+Work authorization in the respective country is required.

+**What You'll Do—Responsibilities**
+-   Apply your excellent problem solving and C++ development skills towards developing functions, applications, and solutions for automotive and smart machine applications
+-   Roll out Apex.AI software to customers and provide technical support

+You Have
+-   A B.S. or higher degree in a technical field
+-   3+ years or more of C++ software development experience
+-   Proficient presentation and communication skills in English
+-   Excellent troubleshooting skills
+-   Experience with git, GitLab or similar tools
+-   Software and embedded system experience is a must
+-   Self-motivated, comfortable operating without direct supervision

+Great to Have
+-   Experience in relevant domains, such as automotive, aerospace, industrial, is a strong plus
+-   Understanding of OS and network concepts (UDP, Multicast, etc.) or messaging systems (DDS, ROS, etc.) or real-time systems or automotive software architectures (such as AUTOSAR)
+-   Previous experience in technical professional services or sales
+-   Customer training experience